PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 Linux is [not](https://madaidans-insecurities.github.io/linux.html) a security operating system.
 However, there are step you can take harden it, reduce its attack surface and improve its privacy.

-**Disclosure**: This guide is largely based on [Madaidan's Linux hardening guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html); however, it does take into account the usability, ease of maintenance of each recommendation.
+**Notes**: This guide is largely based on [Madaidan's Linux hardening guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html); however, it does take into account the usability, ease of maintenance of each recommendation.
 The goal is to produce a guide that intermediate to advanced Linux users can reasonably follow to set up and maintain the security configurations.
 It will also **not** try to be distribution agnostic, and there will be many distribution specific recommendations.

 ![Fedora Tux](/images/fedora-tux.png)